 View a full list of qualifying events.

-Not All Life Events Qualify
+Not All Life Events Qualify for SEP Enrollment

 Non-qualifying events may be: